 Locum Tenens: Jobs for Retired or Burnt Out Physicians

-Many doctors reach a point in their career where they experience burnout, which often leads to early retirement.
-However, completely retiring from medicine doesn’t have to be the only option for older doctors or those suffering from burnout.
+Many doctors in the United States reach a point in their career where they experience burnout, which often leads to early retirement or a career change.
+However, completely retiring from medicine doesn’t have to be the only option for older physicians or those suffering from burnout.

 More and more doctors are choosing not to follow the traditional physician career path.